Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 Understand How Work-Study Works

 The Federal Work-Study Program is a need-based program subsidized by the federal government, and eligibility is determined by information from your FAFSA® (Free Application for Federal Student Aid).
 Students work at a college or qualifying business for wages that are paid to them directly versus being applied to their tuition bill.
 “It’s a part-time job, and the money has to be earned,” says Okun.
 “Plus, being eligible for work-study does not guarantee a job, so students should apply early.”
-If work-study is on your award letter, find out how to apply for a job on the school’s website before getting to campus in the fall.
+If work-study is on your child’s award letter, find out how they can apply for a job on the school’s website before they get to campus in the fall.

 Understand the Types of Federal Loans Offered

 The two most common federal student loans are the Direct Subsidized and Unsubsidized loans.
 Both are taken out in the student’s name and a credit check is not required.
 Subsidized loans are need-based, and the government pays the interest while the student is in school at least half-time and during grace and deferment periods.
 Unsubsidized loans are not based on need, and the student is responsible for repaying the full amount of the interest accrued.
 Both subsidized and unsubsidized loans have fixed rates and origination fees, which are deducted from the loan amount.
 Students can defer payments until six months after graduation or when enrollment drops below half-time.
-There are several repayment options, including income-based and pay-as-you-earn plans.
+There are several repayment options, including the Income-Based Repayment Plan and the Pay As You Earn Repayment Plan.

-In-school deferment may seem like an attractive option, but unless you have Direct Subsidized Loans, waiting to start repaying loans until after the grace period ends means paying more in interest.
+In-school deferment may seem like an attractive option, but unless your student has Direct Subsidized Loans, waiting to start repaying loans until after the grace period ends will mean paying more in interest.
 As a result, making even small payments while in school can help reduce the total cost of any loan.

 Factor in Indirect Costs